bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 The recommended version of Xcode (and Swift) for all purposes is the current available [in the App Store](https://itunes.apple.com/no/app/xcode/id497799835?mt=12).

 Make sure to coordinate with your project team when upgrading to a new version, particularly if a new version of Swift is involved.

+### Project Structure

+The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
+Any Xcode groups created should be reflected by folders in the filesystem.
+Code should be grouped by type and feature for greater clarity.

+Make sure to use an [app-template](https://github.com/bakkenbaeck/app-template) for consistency.

 ### Warnings